-In this weeks blog we will be walking you through a step by step tutorial on how to make your own beeswax wraps using our D.I.Y. kits, and we will also answer some of the more common FAQ's we receive.
+In this week's blog, we will be walking you through a step by step tutorial on how to make your own beeswax wraps using our D.I.Y. kits and the oven method.

 First of all, we should all, as a community, be aware of the effects of single-use plastics.

 Unfortunately, most plastics in our home is single-use.
-Cling wrap is a perfect example of a single-use plastic, and although it might keep your sandwich fresh, it can take up to 1000 years to decompose and in the meantime it can't be recycled.
+Plastic bags are a perfect example of single-use plastic, and although it might keep your food fresh, it can take up to 1000 years to decompose and in the meantime, it can't be recycled.

 HOW TO MAKE YOUR OWN BEESWAX WRAPS

-Pre-heat oven to 85 degrees (no higher or wax may burn).
+Pre-heat oven to 85 degrees (no higher or the beeswax may burn).

 Line a flat baking tray with a silicone mat or baking paper.
-Maker sure the tray is bigger than your material.
+Make sure the tray is bigger than your material.

-Place your material flat on the tray & dot with small pieces of the beeswax/coconut oil blocks.
-If you're using our deluxe kit, use the shaver that comes in the kit to shave the wrap mix into thin strips.
+Place your material flat on the tray and dot small pieces of the beeswax mix all over.
+If you're using our deluxe kit, use the bamboo knife that comes with kit to shave the wax off thinly.

-Place in the oven for around 10 minutes or until the wax has melted.
+Place the tray in the oven for around 10 minutes or until the wax has completely melted.

-Make sure the material is completely coated in a thin layer of wax.
+Make sure the material is coated in a thin layer of wax all over.
 Use a clean paintbrush or silicone pastry brush (used just for this purpose as it will stick) to help spread the wax.
 Re-use your silicone mat/baking paper for the next wrap.